Are You Unsure of Your Ring Size? Consider Our Ring Size Chart

 Ways How To Measure Ring Size:

 The best way to measure your ring size is to go to a jeweler and get it checked.
-If you do not wish to make an exclusive trip to a jeweler then how to figure out ring size.
+If you do not wish to make an exclusive trip to a jeweler then how to figure out a ring size?

-Either you can buy your own ring sizer, it is the easiest way to measure ring size or we suggest you tie a ribbon around your finger and tie it loosely.
-Mark both the ends of the ribbon where it meets your fingers and measures the ring size.
+Either you can buy your own ring sizer, which is the easiest way to measure ring size or we suggest you tie a ribbon around your finger and tie it loosely.
+Mark both the ends of the ribbon where it meets your fingers and measure the ring size.

-Convert those measurements by checking the centimeter into a ring size chart, which is easily available on the internet.
+Convert those measurements by checking the centimeter into a ring size chart online, which is easily available on the internet.

-Or you can check out Loose Grown Diamond’s specialized guide for measuring ring sizes.
+Or you can check out Loose Grown Diamond’s specialized “printable ring size chart” guide for measuring ring sizes.

 What else do you need to keep in mind about a ring size chart for women?
 Contrary to popular belief, the band size is not the only size that matters on the ring size chart for women.
 You need to be aware and conscious of other measurements as well because they have a significant impact on the overall look and feel of your ring.